sonatype/helm3-charts/README.md

 See docs/index.md which is also https://sonatype.github.io/helm3-charts/

+### Contributing

+See the [contributing document](./CONTRIBUTING.md) for details.

+For Sonatypers, note that external contributors must sign the CLA and the Dev-Ex team must verify this prior to accepting any PR.

 ### Updating Charts

 Charts for Nexus IQ and for NXRM can be updated in `charts/` directories.